Most Recent LEAD Projects 2024-2025

 Summer STEM Camp Scholarships

-Provided 15 students with scholarships to attend summer TECH camps through the Calcasieu Parish School System
+Provided 15 students with scholarships to attend summer TECH camps through the Calcasieu Parish School System.

 2019-2020